SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-25
 - What is terraform and why it is used ? and In how many ways we configured our project ?
-- Why we prefer ansible while configuring big project ?
-- Another name of ansible ?
+- Why we prefer ansible while configuring big project, another name of ansible ?
-- Why we din't prefer manual configuration ?
+- Why we din't prefer manual configuration over ansible and shellscript ?
 - What are the advantages of terraform ?
-V,C,A,I,C,A,M,H
+V,C,A,I,C,A,M,H.
 - What is declarative in terraform ?
 - How to install terraform and setup ?
 - Install "hashicorp terraform extension" to get colors.